 Fight against housing shortage

-In the 1960s, the Netherlands wanted to end the enormous housing shortage at all costs.
-At a rapid pace, thousands of homes were built.
+In the 1960s, the Netherlands wanted to put an end to the enormous housing shortage at all costs.
+Thousands of homes were built in rapid succession.
 Housing construction was large-scale and massive.
-In Zoetermeer, examples of that large-scale housing construction can be seen in Palenstein, Driemanspolder and Meerzicht.
+In Zoetermeer, examples of this large-scale housing construction can be seen in Palenstein, Driemanspolder and Meerzicht.

 In the fight against the housing shortage, the government kept a tight rein on construction.
-The Ministry of Housing granted additional advantages in the housing market to construction companies that developed cost- and time-saving building systems.
-The input of architects was greatly reduced.
+The Ministry of Housing granted construction companies that developed cost- and construction-time-saving construction systems extra advantages on the housing market.
+The input of architects was strongly reduced.

-Buildings were constructed according to modernist principles, but they were now taken to extremes.
-Living, working and recreation were separated even more strongly, the space around the buildings became larger and cars were given even more space.
+Buildings were built according to modernist principles, but these were now taken to the extreme.
+Living, working and recreation were separated even more, the space around the buildings became larger and cars were given even more space.

-In city neighborhoods dominate very large residential apartments surrounded by greenery of park-like dimensions.
-For cars there are very ample parking facilities.
-The prime example of typical 1960s construction is the gallery flat.
+In city districts, very large apartment blocks are dominant, surrounded by greenery of park-like dimensions.
+There are very spacious parking facilities for cars.
+The prime example of typical sixties construction is the gallery flat.
 Horizontal lines dominate thanks to the repetition of galleries and balconies and the visible concrete floor edges in the facade.
-The abundance of glass and light colors gives the architecture an open and optimistic look.
+The abundance of glass and light colours gives the architecture an open and optimistic appearance.

 Examples